kperv/summarizer_app/README.md

-# A web application for extractive and abstractive summarization
+## A web application for extractive summarization

-## Introduction
+**Sentence embeddings clustering for text summarization.**

-This is a project for Natural Language Processing course (ods.ai, Huawei, december 2021) **Extractive summarization of the news articles.**
+This is a project for Natural Language Processing course (ods.ai, Huawei, december 2021)

-The project consists of two parts:
-* Creation of extractive summaries from the text
-* Using these summaries to fine-tune a language model.
+Full project is presented in the Colab notebook Project.ipynb

+### Introduction

+There are two ways to create a summary of a text: abstractive and extractive summarization.

+Extractive summarization can be created by extracting most relevant parts of the text and combining them together.

-There are several models, that were fine-tuned on Russian new datasets for summarization:
+Abstractive summarization is a Language Model generated text.
+For example, there are several language models, recently fine-tuned on Russian new datasets for summarization:

 Model | ROUGE-1 | ROUGE-L
 ---|---|---